joolstorrentecalo/gitlab-foss/doc/administration/reference_architectures/index.md

 **2024:**

-- [2024-08](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/164181): Updated Expected Load section with some more examples on how to calculate RPS.
-- [2024-08](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/163478): Updated Redis configuration on 40 RPS / 2k User page to have correct Redis configuration.
-- [2024-08](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/163506): Updated Sidekiq configuration for Prometheus in Monitoring node on 2k.
-- [2024-08](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/162144): Added Next Steps breadcrumb section to the pages to help discoverability of additional features.
-- [2024-05](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/153716): Updated the 60 RPS / 3k User and 100 RPS / 5k User pages to have latest Redis guidance on co-locating Redis Sentinel with Redis itself.
-- [2024-05](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/153579): Renamed `Cost to run` section to `Cost calculator templates` to better reflect the calculators are only a starting point and need to be adjusted with specific usage to give more accurate cost estimates.
-- [2024-04](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/149878): Updated recommended sizings for Webservice nodes for Cloud Native Hybrids on GCP.
-Also adjusted NGINX pod recommendation to be run on Webservice node pool as a DaemonSet.
-- [2024-04](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/149528): Updated 20 RPS / 1,000 User architecture specs to follow recommended memory target of 16 GB.
-- [2024-04](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/148313): Updated Reference Architecture titles to include RPS for further clarity and to help right sizing.
 - [2024-02](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/145436): Updated recommended sizings for Load Balancer nodes if deployed on VMs.
 Also added notes on network bandwidth considerations.
 - [2024-02](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/143539): Remove the Sidekiq Max Concurrency setting in examples as this is deprecated and no longer required to be set explicitly.
 - [2024-02](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/143539): Adjusted the Sidekiq recommendations on 2k to disable Sidekiq on Rails nodes and updated architecture diagram.